Azure Boards

 Settings page is blank or fails to load

-Cause: The extension’s settings component failed to initialise.
+Cause: The settings component failed to initialise.

 Fix: